 Post-operative care of casts and bandages

-Check the cast or dressing daily for signs of:
+Check the dressing daily for signs of:

 - Skin irritation